Blumira/Kerberoast-Detection/README.md

 In order to avoid false positive detections you can create a service account honeypot to detect Kerberoasting:

 Requirements:
-- Generate SPN artifacts for the purpose of detecting kerberoasting in otherwise noisy enviroments
+- Generate SPN artifacts for the purpose of detecting kerberoasting in otherwise noisy environments

 - This powershell script should be executed by a user account with privledges for creating Active directory accounts and SPN's